x-po/lazplanet/source/_posts/browser-in-lazarus-with-gecko-pt2.md

-### Download Sample Code ZIP

-You can download the above example tutorial project source code from here: [https://db.tt/Vv8h9mk8](https://db.tt/Vv8h9mk8)
-Size: 577 KB
-The package contains compiled executable EXE.
-Don't forget to extract [xulrunner](http://ftp.mozilla.org/pub/mozilla.org/xulrunner/releases/1.9.2.19/runtimes/xulrunner-1.9.2.19.en-US.win32.zip) in the same directory as the exe to make it work.
+When downloading from below don't forget to extract [xulrunner](http://ftp.mozilla.org/pub/mozilla.org/xulrunner/releases/1.9.2.19/runtimes/xulrunner-1.9.2.19.en-US.win32.zip) in the same directory as the exe to make it work.